apache/mesos/docs/operator-http-api.md

 ### TASK_ADDED

 Sent whenever a task has been added to the master.
-This can happen either when a new task launch is processed by the master or when an agent re-registers with a failed over master.
+This can happen either when a new task launch is processed by the master or when an agent reregisters with a failed over master.

 ```
 TASK_ADDED Event (JSON)